puremourning/vimspector/README.md

   to set the "focussed" thread to the currently selected one.
 If the selected line is a stack frame, set the focussed thread to the thread of that frame and jump to that frame in the code window.
+* The current frame when a breakpoint is hit or if manuall jumping is also highlighted.

 ![stack trace](https://puremourning.github.io/vimspector-web/img/vimspector-callstack-window.png)